Child Protection and Safeguarding Policy

 • Ensuring child protection policies are known, understood and used appropriately by staff

-• Working with the board of trustees [and local governing body] to ensure that the Trust’s child protection policies are reviewed annually and that the procedures are reviewed regularly
+• Working with the board of trustees [and local school committee] to ensure that the Trust’s child protection policies are reviewed annually and that the procedures are reviewed regularly

 • Acting as a source of support, advice and expertise for all staff on child protection and safeguarding matters